Ceciber/canteleen/README.md

 - **Cashier**
   - Username: `Cashier`
   - Password: `cashierpassword`

+Upon successful login, the user is redirected to their respective dashboard.
+Sessions are tracked using server-side sessions to ensure data consistency.

 ---
 The corresponding interface after signing in depends on the role of the user.
-Howewer, regardless of the role, each user will always have the option to modify their profile when clicking on the icon "Profile"
+Howewer, regardless of the role, each user will always have the option to modify their profile when clicking on the icon "Profile".

+The profile section includes:
+- Editable personal fields: full name, username, email, gender, country, and language (default English)
+- Role information and profile image
+- A button to erase the account
+- The possibility to save updated information back to the database

+---

 ## 💼 Role-Based Functionality